Skip to content

 In a hurry?
 TL;DR

-• 2It describes a comprehensive defeat, often in sports.
+• 6It signifies a messy, comprehensive defeat, distinct from a close win, often used humorously in workplaces or sports.

 Why It Matters